The-Mycelium-Network/webworkbook/CONTRIBUTING.md

 1. Never copy large portions of text verbatim i.e. using exactly the same words; corresponding word for word.
 2. Always reference, and link to your sources.
-3. Almost put quoted text as quotes in the document.
+3. Always put the quoted text as a block quote.
+[Block quotes in Markdown](https://commonmark.org/help/tutorial/05-blockquotes.html)

 In Markdown, which is the language we use to write our content, you write a quote as follows: